 A period of more than 179 days

-An indefinite period of time because you were in the reserves in 1 of these forces:
+An indefinite period of time because you were in the reserves in one of these:

 U.S. Army National Guard

 Amounts from elective deferrals under a 401(k) or 403(b) plan

 The distribution was made between these dates: